micaelavaucher/tesis2025/README_dev.md

 conda activate payador
 ```

+Also, you can use python standard virtual environments, installing the dependencies via `requirements.txt`.

 ### Credentials

 The `.env` file stores private keys to access APIs.
 You must edit the placeholder values and write there your private credentials.